apache/pulsar/site2/docs/functions-runtime.md

 In order to safely distribute secrets, Pulasr Functions can reference Kubernetes secrets.
 To enable this, set the `secretsProviderConfiguratorClassName` to `org.apache.pulsar.functions.secretsproviderconfigurator.KubernetesSecretsProviderConfigurator`.

-Then, you can create a secret in the namespace where your functions are deployed.
-As an example, suppose we are deploying functions to the `pulsar-func` Kubernetes namespace, and we have a secret named `database-creds` with a field name `password`, which we want to mount in the pod as an environment variable called `DATABASE_PASSWORD`.
+You can create a secret in the namespace where your functions are deployed.
+As an example, suppose you are deploying functions to the `pulsar-func` Kubernetes namespace, and you have a secret named `database-creds` with a field name `password`, which you want to mount in the pod as an environment variable called `DATABASE_PASSWORD`.

-The following functions configuration would then allow us to reference that secret and have the value be mounted as an environment variable in the pod.
+The following functions configuration would then allow you to reference that secret and have the value be mounted as an environment variable in the pod.

 ```Yaml
 tenant: "mytenant"